Kinvey/kinvey-cli/README.md

 `npm install -g kinvey-cli`

 ## Usage
 In your project directory, run `kinvey config` to set-up your project.
-The CLI will prompt for Kinvey credentials, app, and Internal Flex Service.
+The CLI will prompt for Kinvey credentials, app or organization, and Internal Flex Service.

 ### Commands
 * `config [instance]` - set project options (including optional dedicated Kinvey instance name)